XanderXAJ/ryzenadj-decky-plugin/doc/decisions/0006-shape-of-internal-state.md

 The plugin has a number of different types of state to store and keep track of, each with their own lifetime:

+- UI state (e.g. first load, waiting for response, details of previous RyzenAdj execution)
+    - Lifetime: Ephemeral, derived from other parts of state
+    - Persistence: Not persisted
 - RyzenAdj State (e.g. `cpu_offset`, `apply_cpu_offset`)
+    - Lifetime: Ephemeral, until the next confdig is applied
-    - Lifetime: Ephemeral, planned to be permanent
+    - Persistence: Not persisted, planned to be persisted
-- UI state (e.g. first load, waiting for response)
-    - Lifetime: Ephemeral, derived from other parts of state
 - UI options not directly related to RyzenAdj state (e.g. show debug information, show GPU offset tuning)
+    - Lifetime: As long as the UI is visible
-    - Lifetime: Persisted
+    - Persistence: Persisted
 - Plugin options (e.g. restore settings on reboot)
+    - Lifetime: As long as the plugin is loaded
-    - Lifetime: Persisted
+    - Persistence: Persisted

-This decision will decide an initial policy how to categorise and store the different types of state.
+This decision will decide an initial high-level policy how to categorise and store the different types of state.
 This will include the shape of the state.
+The goal is to make it clear how to manage these states.

+This decision is not deciding by what mechanism to persist or serialise state, although pseudo-configuration may be used to help visualise the state.
+Additionally, how easy it is to do these things will be a decision driver.

 ## Decision Drivers